Skip to content

 Daniel Thomson

-I have almost a decade of experience as a business owner with products that have been retailed in many major retailers across Australasia and the US including Amazon, Woolworths, Torpedo7, Briscoes Group and Decathlon.
-As a Business and International Trade Advisor for Business Canterbury, my key focus is on supporting local importers and exporters in navigating the world of global trade.
-If you need support, please drop me a line.
+With nearly a decade of experience as a business owner, my products have been retailed in major stores across Australasia and the US, including Amazon, Woolworths, Torpedo7, Briscoes, and Decathlon.
+As a Business and International Trade Advisor at Business Canterbury, I specialize in helping local importers and exporters succeed in global trade.

 RELATED ARTICLES